RNRetailer/RNR-Baccarat/README.md

 --

+You get a bonus reward of one RANDO token for every hand you play.

+RANDO tokens can be sent to the main RNR contract in exchange for random numbers.

+Each RANDO token is worth ten random numbers.

+--

 The cost of one random number is added to your bet.

 However, that cost is very low on blockchains with low gas cost.